eloquent/phony/README.md

 So let's skip ahead to the first mocking framework I really explored in depth, which was [PHPUnit]'s.

-When I first discovered [PHPUnit]'s mocks they were revolutionary to me.
+When I first discovered [PHPUnit]'s mocks, they were revolutionary to me.
 They allowed me to test things *really* thoroughly, in ways I didn't even know were possible previously.
-Although [PHPUnit]'s mocking was likely a port of some existing Java mocking system, my eyes were opened.
+Although [PHPUnit]'s mocking was likely a port of some existing Java mocking system, it was the framework that first opened my eyes to the real potential of test doubles.

 Unfortunately it wasn't all sunshine and roses.
 [PHPUnit]'s mocks were difficult to use, and especially, because of the [expect-run-verify] style interface, they